Soma Detox Centers

 Soma withdrawal also causes extreme anxiety and psychotherapy, including cognitive-behavioral therapy, may be used to help you cope with these symptoms.

-If you want to make the detox process a successful first step in your recovery, contact us at 800-405-2627.
+If you want to make the detox process a successful first step in your recovery, contact us at 800-315-1376 (Who Answers?).
 You can get the help that you need as soon as possible.